 Whenever you are facing the error, "this device is currently in use" while trying to eject USB Mass Storage Drive, then you probably should believe the error, your device might be in use.
 This problem mostly occurs only when your USB Drive is engaged with some operation in your System.
 Now, you might not have initiated any such operation, or you might also have closed all the processes, but there can still be some hidden processes running.

 You can use Diskpart to mark your USB Drive Offline in the system.
-It is a complicated method but allows you access to each and every disk and its partition.
+It is a complicated method but allows you access to every disk and its partition.

 Step 1.
 To access the Diskpart, you will be required to go to the Command Prompt Window.
 To do so, search "Command Prompt" or "CMD" through the search panel on the task-bar of your Windows PC.
 Click on the result that contains the Command Prompt tool.
 This will bring you to the Command Prompt window as an administrator.